-State senator wants to shield people from gun control laws by making them all militia members
+State senator wants to shield people from gun-control laws by making them all militia members

 Only 10 days before the tragedy took place, a judge blocked a ban on assault weapons in Boulder that was first pushed to prevent mass shootings from happening.

-Corbin, who also sponsored an “open-carry” bill last month in South Carolina, first introduced the 'militia bill’ in 2013 when then-President Barack Obama proposed extensive laws to end gun violence, including reinstating a ban on assault rifles.
+Corbin first introduced the “militia bill” in 2013 when then-President Barack Obama proposed extensive laws to end gun violence, including reinstating a ban on assault weapons.
 The bill did not pass.

 The senator said it was not a coincidence that he had proposed it again this year after another Democrat had taken office.